 Craft Activities.
 Learn local crafts, e.g. leather work, jewellery, carved stone, henna tattoos and bamboo crafts.

 The Story of Sugar, Slaves, Saints & the Saadiens which tells the tale of the 17th Century when Taroudant was the capital of Morocco and produced the best sugar in the world.
 It was an important trading centre for the camel caravans.
 The excursion includes: – a beautiful ruined aqueduct built by local people under Portuguese rule, a village that was famous for its sugar, the old “camel motels” (fondouks) in Taroudant, a trader who sells freshly pressed sugar cane with lemon juice; other architectural remnants of the era including a saint’s grave and discussion of the cultural/musical heritage including Gnawa musicians and the rebuilding of the town walls at that time.

 Visits to Community Projects.
-We support a range of worthy projects and organisations which visitors enjoy supporting.
+We support a range of worthy projects and organisations that visitors enjoy supporting.
 Learning more.
 We are committed to responsible tourism.

 Visits to the Mountains

 Oasis and the Anti Atlas Mountains.
-Providing an insight into subsistence farming and wildlife in the arid landscapes of valleys, oases and mountains bordering the Sahara.
-Includes options to visit the bee project and a women’s cooperative we are involved with.
+We provide an insight into subsistence farming and wildlife in the arid landscapes of valleys, oases and mountains bordering the Sahara.
+This includes options to visit the bee project and a women’s cooperative we are involved with.